Gentoo Reference Platform GRP

 Manual Network Configuration

-loads the appropriate kernel modules (drivers) to support your hardware.
-In the vast
+devices and loads the appropriate kernel modules (drivers) to support your hardware.
+In

 auto-load the kernel modules you need.

-your network card wasn't found immediately.
-This means you may have to load the
+possible that your network card wasn't found immediately.
+This means you may have to load

 To find out what kernel modules we provide for networking, use ls: